EU taxes (VAT) in Ecwid

 If you’re a VAT-registered business based in the European Union, you’re most likely required to pay value-added tax (VAT).
 Ecwid allows you to set up your store according to the EU VAT rules.
 This includes charging VAT to your customers, applying a reverse charge when selling to another EU VAT registered business, and entering prices with VAT taxes included.
 You can also generate tax invoices and display your VAT ID number on the invoices.

-To make your store automatically charge the proper VAT amount to your customers, enable automatic tax rates in your Ecwid admin, on the Settings → Taxes page.
+To make your store automatically charge the proper VAT amount to your customers, enable automatic tax rates in your Ecwid admin, on the Settings → Taxes & Invoices page.
 See the instructions on how to set up automatic taxes →

 Ecwid calculates the tax rates automatically based on the store and customer's location and includes VAT into product prices.
 At checkout, the customer will be charged a proper VAT rate according to the country and regional tax rules.